castedo/cnest/README.md

   executing either the command
   * /usr/bin/cnest-entry in the container if it exists OR
   * /bin/bash --login
+* will automatically keep you in your currently directory if the container image has been enhanced with `cnestify-image` and your currently directory is also shared with the nest container with the same path.
-* if optional [guess-container](bin/guess-container) is installed, you can type a container name without a version suffix (e.g. type "webdev" and it guesses you want a container named "webdev-5")
+* you can type a container name without a version suffix (e.g. type "webdev" and it guesses you want a container named "webdev-5")
+* will stop the container if there are no more podman exec sessions (of which cnest sessions are one case)
 * look at the podman exec arguments in the script for the rest of the niceties

 ### Container requirements